What is the demand for Business Process Outsourcing services on the European market?

 An example of social sustainability in BPO is impact sourcing, which aims to improve people’s lives, families, and communities through meaningful employment.
 For buyers it means prioritising suppliers who provide learning and career development opportunities to people with limited prospects for long-term sustainable employment.
 This often drives continuous job creation and benefits the whole community.
 Benefits for buyers include low costs, reliable service delivery, a large talent pool, and a stable and engaged workforce.

-An example of an offshore BPO impact sourcing provider is Impact Sourcing Africa.
-The company specialises in contact centre solutions such as customer service, cross- and up-selling, and surveys.
-As its name suggests, Impact Sourcing Africa’s goal is to “move previously disadvantaged individuals and people with disabilities out of poverty by creating secure productive employment in the BPO sector”.
-By doing so, the company also has a positive impact on the community, on South Africa’s economy, and of course on the future careers of their talent.
+One example of an offshore BPO impact sourcing provider is Impact Sourcing Africa.
+The company specialises in contact centre solutions, including customer service, cross-selling/up-selling and surveys.
+As its name suggests, the goal of Impact Sourcing Africa is to ‘move previously disadvantaged individuals and people with disabilities out of poverty by creating secure productive employment in the BPO sector’.
+By doing so, the company is also having a positive impact on the community, on the South African economy and on the future careers of the company’s talent.

-Since 2021, the government of the United Kingdom (UK) attributes 10% of the points in its Requests for Proposals to social value.
-Similar arrangements are seen across Europe, in both governments and companies (including SMEs).
+Since 2021, the government of the United Kingdom has attributed 10% of the points in its Requests for Proposals to social value.
+The new procurement act that will come into force in February 2025 will assign even more weight to social value.
+Similar arrangements can be observed across Europe for example in the Netherlands) in both governments and companies (including SMEs).
 Other countries and companies are expected to follow.
-In line with this increased importance of sustainability, the GSA is currently exploring a Service Provider Sustainability Maturity Index.
-The goal of this index would be to let best performers promote themselves and let others learn, so the whole industry can improve.
+In line with the increased importance that is being placed on sustainability, the GSA has developed a Service Provider Sustainability Maturity Index.
+The goal of this index is to enable service providers (you) and their customers to understand how well they are performing across the ESG agenda, as compared to their peers (companies that are similar to you).

 Tips:

 - Read more about Corporate Social Responsibility in practice on the website of the European Commission.
-Also keep an eye on new laws that are being issued, such as the directive on corporate sustainability due diligence.
+You should also keep an eye on new laws that are being issued (for example, on corporate sustainability reporting).

 - Show that you care about your impact on society and the environment by implementing your own CSR policy.
 It can be a unique selling point (USP) when your buyer has to select a provider.

 - Start an impact sourcing pilot project to see how it can benefit your business and the community.
 Ask business support organisations in your region how to realise such a pilot project.
-Examples are Harambee in South Africa, Sama in India, Pakistan, Kenya, South Africa and Uganda, Alorica in Latin America and the Caribbean, and the Mandela Legacy Foundation in South Africa.
+Examples include Harambee (South Africa), Sama (Costa Rica, the Netherlands, Canada, the USA, Kenya and Uganda) and Alorica (Latin America and the Caribbean).
+More examples of impact sourcing projects and their results are mentioned on this blog by Orion Talent on LinkedIn.

 - To qualify as an impact sourcing provider, show buyers that you are actively hiring and training people with limited employment opportunities.

-- For more information about sustainability (including CSR and impact sourcing) in BPO, see our study about trends on the European outsourcing market and our study about buyer requirements.
+- For more information about sustainability (including CSR and impact sourcing) in BPO, see our study about trends in the European outsourcing market and our study about buyer requirements.

 Diversity brings opportunity

 Europe is a large and diverse market for BPO services.
-Together, the EU, the European Free Trade Association (EFTA) nations and the UK consist of 32 countries that speak 28 different official languages.
-They have a total population of around 528 million people.
+Together, the EU, the European Free Trade Association (EFTA) nations and the United Kingdom comprise 32 countries that speak 28 different official languages.
+They have a combined population of around 530 million people.
 Although Europe is often seen as one market, each country has its own profile based on characteristics such as demographics, historical ties, business culture and etiquette.
 This diversity brings a variety of opportunities in BPO.

 An important way to classify the hugely diverse range of BPO-services is by language dependence.
 For BPO sectors such as contact centre services, language is a particularly important factor.
 European companies generally select their contact centre service providers based on the availability of agents that are fluent in the required language(s) for their market.

-The presence of different migrant communities also adds to the diversity of opportunities on the European market.
-This so-called diaspora can form the basis of outsourcing to (developing) countries of heritage, as family, friends or business relations can function as entry points to the market.
-Around 34 million people in Europe are members of diasporas from developing countries, which is about 6% of the European population.
-The largest of these communities reside in Germany, France, the UK, Italy, Spain and the Netherlands.
+The presence of different migrant communities also adds to the diversity of opportunities in the European market.
+Such ‘diaspora’ can form the basis of outsourcing to (developing) countries of heritage, as family, friends or business relations can function as entry points to the market.
+Around 34 million people in Europe (about 6% of the total population) are members of diaspora from developing countries.
+The largest of these communities reside in Germany, France, the United Kingdom, Italy, Spain and the Netherlands.
+For the developing countries of origin, well-known outsourcing destinations with large migrant communities in Europe include Bosnia and Herzegovina, Albania, Pakistan, India, Serbia and Ukraine.
+The diverse diaspora in European countries could potentially offer a variety of connections from which you can benefit.

 Tips: